Types of Barbells – Introduction

 Rich “Hashimashi” deadlifting with a multipurpose bar

-Like the safety squat bar, cambered bars are designed for squats and are not really suitable for other barbell exercises.
+Like the safety squat bar, cambered bars are designed for squats and unsuitable for other barbell exercises.

-Also, you hold the bar low down by your sides, taking stress off your shoulders.
+Also, you hold the bar low by your sides, taking stress off your shoulders.

-Powerlifters use cambered bar squats as an assistance exercise to increase their squat performance.
+Powerlifters use cambered specialty bar squats as an assistance exercise to increase their squat performance.

-Still, unless you are training for powerlifting or bad shoulders stop you from doing regular squats, you probably won’t get a lot of benefit from this specialist barbell.
+Still, unless you are training for powerlifting or bad shoulders prevent you from doing regular squats, this specialist barbell probably will not benefit you much.

 View this post on Instagram